llvm/llvm-project/flang/docs/FlangDriver.md

 driver for Flang, LLVM and MLIR libraries.
 Contrary to the compiler driver, it is not capable of calling any external tools (including linkers).
 It is aware of all the frontend internals that are "hidden" from the compiler driver.
-It accepts many frontend-specific options not available in `flang-new` and as such it provides a finer control over the frontend.
+It accepts many frontend-specific options not available in `flang` and as such it provides a finer control over the frontend.
 Note that this tool is mostly intended for Flang developers.
 In particular, there are no guarantees about the stability of its interface and compiler developers can use it to experiment